rgeoghegan/ocaml-redis/README.md

 ----

  * Implement all missing keywords from 1.2.4:
-  * Persistence control commands
-   * bgrewriteaof
   * Remote server control commands (all)

  * Refactors:
   * Seperate sets into different code file but same module
-  * Remove Big_int and use floats instead (espcially since Bit_int is not needed on 64bit machines)
   * Create type for connection
   * Create 'send_and_receive_command_safely' which checks for statuses
   * Compile smoke_test module to avoid stray .cmx file